 The Community Health Action Plan serves as the hospital's fulfillment of the requirement under the Affordable Care Act to develop a plan outlining the strategies it will implement to meet the identified needs in the hospital's Community Health Needs Assessment.

-If you are having difficulty downloading a copy of the 2015 Community Health Needs Assessment or would like a copy of the report, please contact Julie Gibbs, Community Health Manager by email at Julie.Gibbs@childrenscolorado.org or by phone at 720-777-8780.
+We welcome your feedback on the Community Health Needs Assessment and Community Health Action Plan.
+Please send your comments by email to Julie Beaubian, Community Health Manager, at Julie.email@example.com or by phone at 720-777-8780.
+If you are having difficulty downloading a copy of the 2015 Community Health Needs Assessment or would like a copy of the report, please contact Julie Beaubian at the above email address.

 Children’s Colorado is also proud to present the 2016 El Paso County Community Health Needs Assessment.
 Through this health needs assessment, we have come to better understand the health needs facing diverse populations in our community and specifically in El Paso County.
 This report will inform our future endeavors as we prepare for the launch of our new campus in Colorado Springs.
 Opening in 2018, this new state-of-the-art facility will include up to 100 inpatient pediatric beds, a neonatal intensive care unit, a pediatric intensive care unit and operating rooms.
 More importantly, it will be the anchor for our expanded efforts to contribute to the health and wellbeing of El Paso County children.

 Next we will develop an implementation plan to address the priority needs that have been identified.
 The implementation plan will be the roadmap for our public health, philanthropic and advocacy work for the next three years.

 This Implementation Strategy summarizes the plans for CHCO to sustain and develop new community benefit programs that address the prioritized needs that emerged from the 2012 Community Health Needs Assessment (CHNA) and respond to other identified community health needs.